Cryogenic infrared astronomy from space has seen steady development since the

 In this tradition, each of SAFIR's key technical areas will rely heavily on the

-new technologies that are expected to be developed over the next decade.
-A
+incorporate new technologies that are expected to be developed over the next

 potential mission concept